stellarmesh/stellarmesh/README.md

 # Usage
 ## Geometry construction
-Stellarmesh uses [build123d](https://github.com/gumyr/build123d) for geometry construction, a more pythonic fork of [cadquery](https://github.com/CadQuery/cadquery).
+Stellarmesh supports both [build123d](https://github.com/gumyr/build123d) (recommended) and [CadQuery](https://github.com/CadQuery/cadquery) for geometry construction but does not depend on either.

-For build123d documentation and usage examples, see [Read the Docs](https://build123d.readthedocs.io/en/latest/).
+The included examples use build123d.
+For documentation and usage examples, see [Read the Docs](https://build123d.readthedocs.io/en/latest/).

 ## Examples

-For more examples see the `examples` directory.

 ### Simple torus geometry
 ```python